Liván Hernández: Minnesota Twins (2008)

-Colorado Rockies
+Colorado Rockies (2008)

 On August 6, Hernández was claimed off waivers by the Colorado Rockies.
 He posted a record of 3–3 with an 8.03 ERA and 13 strikeouts in 40 1/3 innings across eight starts with the Rockies.

 Hernández ended 2008 having given up 12.9 hits per nine innings, the highest rate in the majors, had a major-league-worst .342 batting-average-against, and his 3.4 strikeouts per 9 innings pitched were the lowest rate in the major leagues.
 Batters also made contact with his pitches 91.3% of the time that they swung at them, easily the highest percentage among major league starters.

-New York Mets
+New York Mets (2009)

 On February 14, 2009, Hernández signed a minor league deal with the New York Mets.
 He won the fifth spot in the rotation, and was added to the major league roster when his turn came up on April 11.

 In 2009, Hernández was one of only three active players, along with Derek Lowe and Brad Ausmus, to have played 12 or more seasons without going on the disabled list.

 Hernández securely established himself as a dependable starting pitcher early in the Mets' 2009 pitching rotation.
 On May 26, 2009, Hernández threw a complete game, allowing just one earned run through his nine innings courtesy of an Adam Dunn home run in a 6–1 win over his former club, the Washington Nationals.
-He was the first pitcher to throw a complete game in Citi Field, and became the only active player that have thrown a complete game with six different teams.
+He was the first pitcher to throw a complete game in Citi Field, and became the only active player to have thrown a complete game with six different teams.

 However, after struggling greatly in July and August, Hernández's job was put in jeopardy.
 After a 6–2 loss to the Diamondbacks, manager Jerry Manuel decided to start Hernández against the San Francisco Giants, who handed the Mets a 10–1 loss on August 17, 2009.
 Subsequently, on August 20, the Mets released Hernández to make room for Billy Wagner on the active roster.